 With tmux you can detach from a session without losing that session’s state.
 This means if you accidentally quit your terminal, all is not lost.
 You just have to run tmux attach and you’re back in business.

-This struck me as a minor benefit at first, but over the years this has saved me from quite a few headaches.
+This struck me as a minor benefit of tmux at first, but over the years this has saved me from quite a few headaches.
 If you rely heavily on the terminal for your development workflow, this benefit might be reason enough to give tmux a try.

 Before I started using tmux, whenever I needed a local development environment,I’d follow the same general set of steps: